 Embassy Acquisition Corp. was formed in November 1995 to seek to effect a merger, exchange of capital stock, asset acquisition or similar business combination (a "Business Combination") with a business (an "Acquired Business").
 In connection with its initial capitalization, Embassy issued 1,160,000 shares of its Embassy Common Stock to its officers, directors and other shareholders for an aggregate sum of \$76,078.
 On April 2, 1996, Embassy's Registration Statement on Form SB-2 (the "SB-2 Registration Statement") was declared effective by the Commission.
 Pursuant to the SB-2 Registration Statement, Embassy, in its initial public offering of securities, offered and sold 1,380,000 shares of Common Stock, par value \$.0001 per share, at a purchase price of \$6.00 per share (the "Offering").
-The Offering, Embassy issued 1,380,000 shares of Common Stock and received gross proceeds of \$8,280,000.
+The Offering was a "blank check" offering.
+In connection with the closing of the Offering, Embassy issued 1,380,000 shares of Common Stock and received gross proceeds of \$8,280,000.